BananaAcid/adobe2affinity/other tools.md

 ## Acrobat
 ... create and edit
 - OnlyOFFICE PDF Editor
+- PDFGear (MacOs, Win, Mobile - no Linux, seems like to have all AcrobatPro features)
 - InkScape
 - LibreOffice-Draw
 - *SterlingPDF - Selfhosted in Docker, Dashbord with edit options (no Forms yet, but on their todo)*